MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 ## Enroll SIP devices

+A Teams administrator can provision SIP devices in the Teams admin center either individually, or in batches by uploading a csv file that contains a list of devices to be provisioned.
+To do the latter, follow these steps:

+1. Log in to the [**Teams admin center**](https://admin.teams.microsoft.net/).

+2. Select **Teams devices** > **SIP devices**.

+3. At the upper right, select **Actions** > **Provision devices**.

+4. Under **Waiting on activation**, do either of the following:

+- To provision one device:

+a.
+Select the MAC address of a SIP device, and then select **Edit**.

+b.
+In the **Edit MAC addresses** pane under **MAC address**, enter the MAC address of the device, and then select **Apply**.

+- To provision many devices:

+a.
+At the right, select **Export** (the Microsoft Excel icon).

+b.
+In the downloaded csv file, enter the MAC ID, Verification Code, Assigned, and Location.

+c.
+Under **Waiting on Activation**, select **Upload**, select **Select a file**, and select the csv file.

-A Teams administrator can provision SIP devices in the Teams admin center either individually or in batches by uploading a list of devices to be provisioned.
-[How?]
-The administrator can generate a one-time password for each onboarded device.
-[How?]
-A technician can enroll an onboarded device by dialing a feature code followed by the one-time password.
-For example:,if the feature code for enrollment is *55*, and the one-time password is 123456, the technician would dial *55*123456 to enroll the device.
-[We need step-by-step details here.]
-Once the device is successfully enrolled,t shows up in Teams admin Center inventory and is enabled for remote sign-in.
+Under **Waiting on activation** in the steps above, an administrator can select **Generate verification code** to generate a one-time verification code for each onboarded device.
+An administrator can enroll an onboarded device by dialing a feature code followed by the one-time verification code.
+For example,if the feature code for enrollment is *55*, and the one-time verification code is *123456*, the administrator would dial *55*123456 to enroll the device.
+Once the device is successfully enrolled, it shows up in the Teams admin center inventory and is enabled for remote sign-in.

 > [!NOTE]
 > A SIP device must be onboarded before it can be enrolled.

+## Remote sign-in

+TBD

 ## Sign in and pair